sayan801/pulse-sms-tizen/README.md

 $ npm run tizen
 ```

 The `tizen` command will build the distribution version of the app and copy the files into the Tizen app directories.
-You can then open the app in tizen studio to start the emulator and view the app on the wearable emulator.
+You can then open the app in TizenStudio to start the emulator/simulator and view the app as a wearable app.

 I do all development for this app, through the browser, rather than through Tizen Studio.
+I have found Tizen Studio to be pretty slow.

 ## Contributing